benmaia/Vim/README.md

 </ul>

 <h2 id="Sc">Shortcuts</h2>
-<p> Feel free to change the shortcuts, but this are some of that come configure and I think they are pretty usefull!</p>
+<p> This are some shortcuts to use inside VIM.
+Feel free to change the shortcuts, but this are some of that come configure and I think they are pretty usefull!</p>
 <ul>
   <li> CTRL B - Open Nerd Tree </li>
   <ul>